App-vNext/Polly/docs/extensibility/proactive-strategy.md

 ```
 <!-- endSnippet -->

-Review the code and comments to learn about the implementation.
-Notice the `ThresholdExceededArguments` struct:
+Review the code and comments to understand the implementation.
+Take note of the `ThresholdExceededArguments` struct:

 <!-- snippet: ext-proactive-args -->
 ```cs